 If the doctor is recording a critically important piece of information and there is a power outage, the chances are that the data might be lost permanently.
 This problem cannot occur if the doctor records his data manually, with the help of a paper and pencil.

-In the light of the above, we can safely conclude that in spite of the fact that this technology does have a lot of potential to improve the overall productivity of the physicians as well as other health care industry operators, but nevertheless it does come saddled with certain challenges that have to be taken into consideration, before it gains widespread acceptance amongst its many detractors.
+In the light of the above, we can safely conclude that in spite of the fact that medical speech recognition software does have a lot of potential to improve the overall productivity of the physicians as well as other health care industry operators, but nevertheless it does come saddled with certain challenges that have to be taken into consideration, before it gains widespread acceptance amongst its many detractors.